 Zen Meditation and Mindfulness Instructor

-Following a major personal loss in 2001, Ms. Willingam found solace while sitting quietly in attuned self-awareness in the cemetery and began a sitting and walking meditation practice.
+Following a major personal loss in 2001, Ms. Willingham found solace and solidity while sitting quietly in the cemetery and began a sitting and walking meditation practice.
 She has participated in retreats and has sat at Deer Park and Blue Cliff Monasteries, Austin Zen Center, the Austin Shambhala Center, Appamada, and Upaya Zen Center.
 Since 2008 she has been a member of Plum Blossom Sangha in Austin, TX, a sangha in the Plum Village lineage of Thich Nhat Hanh from whom she received the Five Mindfulness Trainings in 2009.
 In 2017 she received Jukai from Roshi Joan Halifax at Upaya Zen Center as part of her Chaplaincy training.
 She is an aspirant for lay ordination, practices Zen Buddhism from a secular psychological and philosophical perspective, and supports nondenominational secular contemplative practice for those on the Path of Care.

 In Spring of 2018 she began ENSO: Circle of Contemplative Caregivers, a secular zen group for professional caregivers that meets in her office weekly.